Winner95/typescript-react-function-component-props-handler/README.md

 It is not an officially supported product of any company I work or worked for.

+## Support & responsibility

+This is a best-effort open source project maintained in my spare time.
+I will try to review issues and PRs, but I cannot guarantee response times or fixes for every use case.
+Please evaluate the library and decide if it is suitable for your project before using it in production.

 ## Useful links

 You can test your components in these online services: